ladbrock History, Family Crest & Coats of Arms

 Early History of the ladbrock family

 This web page shows only a small excerpt of our ladbrock research.
-Another 385 words (28 lines of text) covering the years 1086, 1156, 1273, 1273, 1351, 1618, 1627, 1662, 1743, 1748, 1768 and 1747 are included under the topic Early ladbrock History in all our PDF Extended History products and printed products wherever possible.
+Another 193 words (14 lines of text) covering the years 1086, 1156, 1273, 1273, 1351, 1618, 1627, 1662, 1743, 1748, 1768 and 1747 are included under the topic Early ladbrock History in all our PDF Extended History products and printed products wherever possible.

 ladbrock Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved. ladbrock has been recorded under many different variations, including Ladbrook, Ladbrooke, Ladbroke, Lodbroc, Lodbrooke, Lodbrook, Lathbrook and many more.

 Early Notables of the ladbrock family (pre 1700)